daydayyewon/Team_Mining_Project/README.md

 ![이미지 2024  12  6  오후 11 04](https://github.com/user-attachments/assets/8e4c8dcc-38b2-4df1-a760-a15cade20688)

-## 🗝️ Key Findings
+## 🧑‍🏫 4) Conclusion
-- **Topic Modeling**: Identified 5 distinct topics, including 'customer feedback' and 'service quality.'
+- By using various analysis approaches, you can find out important interview keywords for each job type and create expected questions based on these.

-- **Sentiment Analysis**: Majority of the reviews were positive, with 20% indicating critical feedback.
+- While we haven’t reached the stage of generating interview questions, we were able to discover the possibility of connecting with a model that generates questions using keywords.

-- **Word Frequency**: Common terms included "service," "quality," and "experience," highlighting the importance of user satisfaction.
+- This will help simulate real interview situations more realistically in the future.